 From HESA publications we have data on employment costs (compensation of employees) and total output (income) by source.
 The remaining elements of each IO column we need to derive are: the intermediate purchases, net taxes and gross operating surplus.
-Net taxes and gross operating surplus were determined for each HEI as the same proportion of overall expenditure as in the education sector as a whole (IO116) in the 2004 tables.
-These represent a small fraction of overall expenditure: 2.8% for net taxes, and 3.1% for gross operating surplus.
+Net taxes and gross operating surplus were determined for each HEI as the same proportion of overall expenditure as in the education sector as a whole (IO 70) in the 2003 tables.
+These represent a small fraction of overall expenditure: 2.11% for net taxes, and 5.11% for gross operating surplus.

-Having identified all of the other cost elements the residual is the amount of intermediate purchases from Scottish industries.
+Having identified all of the other cost elements the residual is the amount of intermediate purchases from Welsh industries.
 The sectoral distribution of this expenditure was governed by the coefficients used by Kelly et al (2004).
 These coefficients of intermediate expenditures are based on a survey of UK HEls described in Kelly et al (1997).
 Production technology in IO tables has been found to change only very gradually (Miller & Blair, 2009).
-It is likely therefore that new survey-based information would have a modest impact, since: it would only alter the composition of intermediate inputs; expenditure on intermediate inputs is less than a quarter of the total output of HEIs (23% on average).
-In any case there was no funding available for new survey work on HEIs in the current project, but this could easily be revisited in future.
+It is likely therefore that new survey-based information would have a modest impact, since: it would only alter the composition of intermediate inputs; expenditure on intermediate inputs is less than a quarter of the total output of HEls (22% on average).
+In any case there was no funding for new survey work on HEls in our application, but this could easily be revisited in future.